altanner/intro_to_CLI/02_manipulation.md

 "Move the file called to data1 to a file called data2"
 ```

-Move is essentially "rename" (although it is doing exactly the same as moving items in your graphical interface.
+"Move" is essentially "rename" (although it is doing exactly the same as moving items in your graphical interface.
 As such: **I've said it before and will say it again: The command line will overwrite files with no warning!
 If `data2` already existed, it would be DELETED by moving `data1` onto it!
 Be very careful with `mv`!**

 Next page: [Navigation]({{ site.baseurl }}{% link 01_navigation.md %}) • [Copying, moving and deleting]({{ site.baseurl }}{% link 02_manipulation.md %}) • [Viewing file contents]({{ site.baseurl }}{% link 03_viewing_files.md %}) • [Editing files]({{ site.baseurl }}{% link 04_editing_files.md %}) • [Searching]({{ site.baseurl }}{% link 05_searching.md %}) • [Further skills]({{ site.baseurl }}{% link 06_further.md %})